populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 <details><summary>click to see answer</summary>
 <p>

- Read depth influences the certainty of the SNP calls, often you exclude SNPs based on sites where you only have a limited read depth.
+ Read depth reduces the certainty of the SNP calls, often you exclude SNPs based on sites where you only have a limited read depth.
+In general low depth will lead to identifying less SNPs.

 </p>
 </details>